-part, the proposed change is designed to cover situations similar to those that might constitute a Regulatory Halt, but where the impact is limited to a single market.
+Also consistent with the Act, and with the Amended Nasdaq UTP Plan, is the Exchange's proposal in Rule 4120(c) to address Operational Halts, which are non-regulatory in nature and apply only to the exchange that calls the halt.
+As noted earlier, the Exchange presently has the ability to call an Operational Halt, but does so rarely.
+The Exchange believes that the markets would benefit from greater clarity regarding when an Operational Halt may be appropriate.
+In part, the proposed change is designed to cover situations similar to those that might constitute a Regulatory Halt, but where the impact is limited to a single market.
 For example, just as a market disruption might trigger a Regulatory Halt for Extraordinary Market Activity if it affects multiple markets, so could a disruption at the Exchange, such as a technical issue affecting trading in one or more securities, impact trading on the Exchange so significantly that an Operational Halt is appropriate in one or more securities.
 In such an instance, it would be in the public interest to institute an Operational Halt to minimize the impact of a disruption that, if trading were allowed to continue, might negatively affect a greater number of market participants.
 An Operational Halt does not implicate other trading centers.

 As is currently the case in existing Rule 4120(a)(3)(B), proposed Rule 4120(c)(1)(C) gives discretion to the Exchange to impose an Operational Halt in a security listed on Nasdaq when a Primary Listing Market imposes an Operational Halt in a security that is a derivative or component of the Nasdaqlisted security.
-As discussed in relation to Derivative Securities Products, Nasdag does not automatically halt trading-through either a Regulatory Halt or an Operational Halt-when component or derivative securities are halted.
+As discussed in relation to Derivative Securities Products, Nasdaq does not automatically halt trading-through either a Regulatory Halt or an Operational Halt-when component or derivative securities are halted.
 However, proposed Rule 4120(c)(1)(C), like the current rule, gives the Exchange authority to halt a security listed on Nasdaq if the impact of the component or derivative security on price discovery or the fair and orderly market in the Nasdaq-listed security is significant enough to warrant a trading halt.
-Factors would include whether trading in the security listed on Nasdaq is fair and orderly, the nature of the issue that triggered the Operational Halt(s) on the Primary Listing Market(s) in the component or derivative securities and whether the security that is subject to the Operational Halt continues to trade on other Trading another exchange when that exchange imposes a trading halt because of an order imbalance or influx.
+Factors would include whether trading in the security listed on Nasdaq is fair and orderly, the nature of the issue that triggered the Operational Halt(s) on the Primary Listing Market(s) in the component or derivative securities and whether the security that is subject to the Operational Halt continues to trade on other Trading Centers.

+Proposed Rule 4120(c) also would authorize the Exchange to implement an Operational Halt for any security trading on Nasdaq, including a security listed elsewhere: (i) If it is experiencing Extraordinary Market Activity on Nasdaq; or (ii) when otherwise necessary to maintain a fair and orderly market or in the public interest.

+The Exchange believes that it is consistent with the Act to delete Rule 4120(a)(3)(A), which authorizes the Exchange to institute an "operational trading halt" in a security listed on another exchange when that exchange imposes a trading halt because of an order imbalance or influx.
 The Exchange believes this language could restrict its ability to follow an Operational Halt imposed by another market to a limited set of fact patterns.
-The Exchange believes that the broader language provided by the definition of Extraordinary Market Activity and the ability to initiate an Operational Halt in the event of a significant order imbalance in proposed Rule 4120(c) will better serve the interests of investors by allowing the Exchange to act where appropriate.
+The Exchange believes that the broader language provided by the definition of Extraordinary Market Activity in proposed Rule 4120(c) will better serve the interests of investors by allowing the Exchange to act where appropriate.

-Proposed Rule 4120(c) also would authorize the Exchange to implement an Operational Halt for any security trading on Nasdaq, including a security listed elsewhere: (i) If it determines that there is a significant order imbalance; (ii) if it is experiencing Extraordinary Market Activity; or (iii) when otherwise necessary to maintain a fair and orderly market or in the public interest.

-The Exchange believes that it is consistent with the Act to delete Rule 4120(a)(3)(A), which authorizes the Exchange to institute an "operational trading halt" in a security listed on